 The UTHSC College of Medicine will accept scores from MCAT's taken no longer than five (5) years prior to the year of desired matriculation.
 Students are urged to apply early and prepare adequately for the test.

 The College of Medicine selects one class each year which enters in August.
 Under present authorization, each class is composed of a maximum of 165 new students.
+In addition, applicants must be citizens or permanent residents of the United States at the time of application to be eligible to apply to the College of Medicine.
 Applications are only considered from: Tennessee residents; residents of its eight contiguous states, Mississippi, Arkansas, Missouri, Kentucky, Virginia, North Carolina, Georgia, Alabama and children of UT system alumni regardless of their state of residence.
 Since qualified Tennesseans are given priority over out-of-state applicants, nonresidents must possess superior qualifications to be seriously considered for admission.
 The maximum number of non-Tennesseans admitted will not exceed ten (10) percent of the entering class including non-resident children of alumni.
-The sources of information which are used in evaluating an applicant’s file of credentials are:
+The sources of information which are used in evaluating an applicant's file of credentials are:

 - undergraduate and/or graduate academic record